Home » Metabolism » Healthy Exercises » Bodybuilding Workout Programs

 • In order to gain muscle, your training must be effective, but rest and nutrition are equally important.

-Resistance training, or weight training is very often an important element in any fitness program or weight loss regime.
+Resistance training, or weight training is very often an important element in any fitness program or regime.
 However, is there a danger from gaining too much body muscle mass?
 Will you bulk up too much if you start to lift weights?
 This is a concern of many, particularly women, who are new to resistance training and do not want to look like a body builder.

 The first thing to say is that resistance training brings many benefits.
 Carried out correctly, weight training can improve strength, muscle tone and bone density.
 These are all physical features that tend to decline as you get older, and therefore weight training can help to delay the effects of aging, and may prevent the onset of serious conditions such as osteoporosis.
 As part of a weight loss regime, resistance training can be highly effective.
 Muscle tissue is denser that fat tissue.
 Put simply, a handful of muscle will weigh more than a handful of fat.
 As a result, muscle requires more blood in order to keep it supplied with oxygen and other nutrients.
 Muscle tissue therefore burns more calories than fat, even when it is at rest.